On Onboard LiDAR-based Flying Object Detection: Flying objects detection algorithm

 \section{Flying objects detection algorithm}

 An overview of the detection system is presented in Fig.~\ref{fig:schematic_overview}.
-The main element of the system is a \textbf{Detection module} that relies on an occupancy voxelmap $\mathcal{M}$.
+The main element of the system is a \textbf{Detection module} that relies on an occupancy voxelmap $\map$ with voxel size $s_v$.
 Scans from the LiDAR are transformed to a static world frame based on the \ac{UAV}'s self-localization pipeline.
-The transformed scans $\mathcal{P}$ are used to iteratively update $\mathcal{M}$.
-Firstly, points in $\mathcal{P}$ are separated into euclidean clusters and classified.
-Voxels $\set{V}_{\text{bg}}$ containing points classified as \textbf{background} are updated with an update coefficient $\mapfun_{\text{bg}}$ and an update weight $\mapw(\vox)$, based on the number of points in the voxel $\vox$.
-Secondly, a raycasting algorithm finds the voxels $\set{V}_{\text{int}}$ intersected by the LiDAR's rays.
-Their corresponding update weights $\mapw(\vox)$, which are updated using the coefficient $\mapfun_{\text{int}}$.
-In parallel, voxels $\mathcal{V}_{\text{sep}}$ that are classified as \textit{tentative occupied}, but are separated from \textit{confident occupied} voxels, are detected and updated as \textit{uncertain} in order to remove trails of occupied voxels left by dynamic obstacles.
-Finally, the point clusters within \textit{uncertain} or \textit{confident free} voxels, although surrounded by \textit{confident free} voxels, are classified as detections of flying objects $\mathcal{D}$ and are the output of the detector.
+The transformed scans $\set{P}$ are used to iteratively update $\map$ as follows.

+Firstly, points in $\set{P}$ are separated into Euclidean clusters and classified as one of three categories based on the surrounding voxels from $\map$: \textit{background}, \textit{flying object}, and \textit{unknown}.
+Voxels containing these points are updated using weights that are obtained as the number of points within each voxel.
+Secondly, a raycasting algorithm determines voxels intersected by the LiDAR's rays and their update weights as the total length of rays within each voxel.
+Voxels in the map are updated either as \textit{occupied} or \textit{unknown} depending on the class of the corresponding cluster, or as \textit{free} for the voxels intersected by a ray.

+Using this approach, each voxel converges to one of four states: \textit{confident occupied}, \textit{tentative occupied}, \textit{uncertain}, and \textit{confident free}.
+To account for dynamic objects and to prevent \enquote{trails} of occupied voxels left behind such objects, a separate background removal algorithm periodically processes the map.
+The algorithm detects voxel clusters that are classified as \textit{tentative occupied}, but are not connected to any \textit{confident occupied} voxels and updates these as \textit{uncertain} to remove such trails.
+Finally, centroids of the point clusters classified as \textit{flying objects} are the output detections $\set{D}$ of the \textbf{Detection module}.